tencentyun/intlcloud-documents/yehe_doc/大数据/Elasticsearch Service/操作指南/集群扩缩容/集群变配建议和原理介绍_intl_en.md

 </tr>
 </tbody></table>

-Note:
+>?
-- The table above focuses on the mappings between different scenarios and configuration adjustment methods.
-The description of how it works is applicable to the scenarios where only the corresponding configuration item is adjusted.
+>- The table above focuses on the mappings between different scenarios and configuration adjustment methods.
+The description of how it works is applicable to the scenarios where only the corresponding >configuration item is adjusted.
 If multiple configuration items (such as node specification, disk capacity, and disk quantity) are adjusted at the same time, the actual adjustment method may be different.
-- An expansion operation can adjust either vertical (node specification, disk capacity, and disk quantity) or horizontal (node quantity) configuration items at a time.
-You cannot adjust vertical and horizontal configuration items at the same time.
+>- An expansion operation can adjust either vertical (node specification, disk capacity, and disk quantity) or horizontal (node quantity) configuration items at a time.
+You cannot adjust vertical and horizontal >configuration items at the same time.

 ## Basic Configuration Adjustment Concepts
 Common cluster configuration adjustment modes include direct adjustment mode, rolling mode, blue-green mode, etc. as detailed below: